ohthehugemanatee/homenet-documentation/cluster.md

 None of this is accessible outside the homenet, except through the `frontdoor` instance.

 Configuration lives in `/mnt/storage/.docker/config`.
 All storage is shared out over NFS.

+All pods are using their latest versions with (implicit) image pull policy of "always".
+There's a root cronjob that runs weekly to delete all pods, forcing an image update.